poetic/eslint-config-poetic/README.md

 ## Installation
 Run the following command to install the bits of `eslint` that we need:

-`npm install -g eslint-config-airbnb eslint-plugin-react eslint`
+`npm install -g eslint eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react`

 Then, add the `.eslintrc` and `.eslintignore` files to your app directory.

 ## Usage
-To run `eslint` from the command line, try this from your app directory:
+To run `eslint` from the command line, try this from your app root directory:

-`eslint --ext '.js, .jsx' .`
+`eslint --ext .js,.jsx .`

 If you would like to use `eslint` in `vim`, install Syntastic and add the following line to your `.vimrc`: